-NHS Kernow has signed up to the Mindful Employer initiative, which is run by Workways.
+NHS Kernow have signed up to the Mindful Employer initiative.
 This is a long-term pledge.
-With the right support, people with mental health issues can and do stay in work and can be a real asset to our business.
+With the right support, people with mental health issues can, and do, stay in work and can be a real asset to our business.

 The charter for employers who are positive about mental health is a voluntary agreement.

-- provide non-judgemental and pro-active support to colleagues who experience mental ill health
+- supply non-judgemental and pro-active support to colleagues who experience mental ill health

 - show a positive and enabling attitude to all colleagues and job applicants with a mental health condition